spielhuus/kochbuch/content/recipes/zurcher_geschnetzeltes_mit_roesti/index.md

 layout: recipe
 date: 2025-02-01T16:51:00+01:00
 draft: true
-title: "Pizokel" # The title of your awesome recipe
+title: "Zuri geschnetyeltes it roesti" # The title of your awesome recipe
-image: pizokel.jpg
+image: #pizokel.jpg
 authorName: # Name of the recipe/article author
 authorURL: # URL of their home website
 sourceName: # Name of the source website